hjd1964/OnStepX/docs/CAN_NOTES.md

 - building a more modular system where peripherals can be added or moved more easily

-One of the nicest consequences is that these peripheral controllers can be coupled to a specific OTA or OTA assembly.

-In that arrangement:
+In this arrangement:

-- the rotator, focusers, and auxiliary-feature controllers stay with that OTA
+- the rotator, focusers, and auxiliary-feature controllers can stay with an OTA
 - plugging in one CAN/power cable brings that whole peripheral set online
 - the correct functionality and settings can then appear at the mount controller immediately and work as one integrated system from Android App,